awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 ## Delivery Object<a name="delivery-object"></a>

-The JSON object that contains information about deliveries will always have the following fields\.
+The JSON object that contains information about deliveries always has the following fields\.

 | Field Name | Description |